Diesen spannenden Insider-Bericht gibt es auch auf Deutsch.

 In a way, it was already my second attempt that day, so I was less nervous as I stepped through the glass door under the letters Information – Recrutement.
 But as soon as I had spoken my first sentence, the sergeant got up and pointed me towards the door through which I had just entered.
 “Why?”, I asked, not yet having learned that this is a taboo word in the military.
 Because I had shown up without an appointment?
 Or were there no job openings?
 Was my French too bad?
 But I had come exactly to repair that fault.

 But the non-commissioned officer wasn’t unfriendly at all.
 He walked through the door ahead of me, into the garden and to something that looked like a playground.
 There were climbing frames, ropes hanging from beams, with a big fat knot at the bottom, and horizontal metal bars, maybe to attach swings.
-Only the ground wasn’t as nice as you see it at modern playgrounds nowadays, where they have this bouncy rubber, so that the child plopping from the seesaw don’t disturb his mother, who is sitting on a nearby bench, but prefers to play with her cell phone over her son.
+Only the ground wasn’t as nice as you see it at modern playgrounds nowadays, where they have this bouncy rubber, so that the child plopping from the seesaw don’t disturb his mother, who is sitting on a nearby bench, but prefers playing with her cell phone over playing with her son.
 There, it was only dusty, hard, dirty sand.
 Probably, there were even snakes.

 The sergeant went straight to the metal bars, where the swings were missing, pointed to them and said: “Quatre tractions.”
 Now, you have already gathered that my French was rather schooled by Hugo than in the hood.
 I didn’t understand what “tractions” were supposed to be.
 But apparently, this had happened more often, because the Frenchman, who, as it only appeared to me later, must not necessarily have been French, for after all, this was the Foreign Legion, not the French Legion, stooped to the use of English, just for once: “Four pull-ups.”